dotnet/AspNetCore.Docs/aspnetcore/blazor/components/dynamiccomponent.md

 :::moniker-end

 Each component definition implements the interface.
-The following example is a modified Rocket Lab&reg; component from the [Example](#example) section that logs a string.
+The following example is a modified Rocket Lab&reg; component from the [Example](#example) section that logs a string via its `Log` method.

 `RocketLab3.razor`: